 Fruits

 Believe it or not you can even grow melons in containers!
 You’ll want to be working with at least a five gallon container to grow these fruits.
 You’ll also have to train them to grow vertically, either trellising them or even using a tomato cage!
-You’ll have to use clips to attach the vines to the trellis in order to train them and also fruit slings.
+You’ll use clips to attach the vines to the trellis in order to train them to go upward and then can use fruit slings to support the melons as they mature!
 These will help hold the weight of the fruit so the stem does not get damaged.
-And while full size melons can be grown in this setting, you’ll have better luck with smaller varieties that produce smaller fruits and shorter vines.
+While full size melons can be grown in this setting, you’ll have better luck with smaller varieties that produce smaller fruits and shorter vines.
 Try the Minnesota Midget Melon or Sugar Baby Watermelon.

 Flowers